Ombi-app/Ombi.Docs/docs/guides/installation.md

 Packages in this repo use systemd.
 Use either the `systemctl` or the `service` command to start, stop, or restart Ombi.
-If an update is available for Ombi:

-* It will get installed along with all other updates if you:
- `sudo apt update && sudo apt upgrade`
-* Or if you _only_ want to update Ombi:
- `sudo apt update && sudo apt install ombi`

 ### Fedora 29